Law Enforcement Sees More High-Potency Marijuana, Called “Shatter”

 The Drug Enforcement Administration, in its 2015 National Drug Threat Assessment, said that marijuana concentrates are growing in popularity and that the drug’s ease of use through portable vaporizers presented new challenges to law enforcement.

 “Marijuana concentrates are extracted from leafy marijuana in many ways, but the most frequently used, and potentially most dangerous, method is butane extraction,” the DEA stated.
 “The butane extraction method uses highly flammable butane gas and has resulted in numerous explosions and injuries, particularly on the West Coast, where production is most common.”
+The exception are the CBD oils which may have a positive effect both on people and are especially helpful for dogs.

 In December, The Washington Post reported shatter is appearing on the East Coast.
 The product is legal for recreational use in Colorado and Washington, and is sold in medical marijuana dispensaries in other states, the newspaper notes.
 It is faster-acting and much more easily hidden than marijuana.